With divorce looming on the horizon, it’s important to get your proverbial ducks in a row. Particularly when it comes to finances.

 4. Overly Assertive About Financial Documents

-If your ex insists you sign important financial documents right away, it may signify an attempt to hide assets.
+If your ex insists you sign important financial documents immediately, it may signify an attempt to hide assets.
 Pressuring you to act quickly may be a strategy to get you to overlook something significant.

 Don’t give in to the pressure and don’t sign anything just because it’s easier.
 Take the time to read all documents.
 If you don’t understand them, find someone who does, the more experienced the better.
 This is important whether you think your ex is hiding assets or not.
 Either way, your financial future hangs in the balance, make sure to do things right.